Smothered Hook

 Example

-Trying to fix a persistent slice, a player over-rotates the hands through impact and smothers the drive — the ball never gets more than a few feet off the ground before diving hard left into the rough at 80 yards.
+Trying to fix a persistent slice, a player over-rotates the hands through impact and smothers the drive.
+This means the ball never gets more than a few feet off the ground before diving hard left into the rough at 80 yards.

 Why it matters

-A smothered hook is often the visible sign of an overcorrection — a golfer swinging from one extreme (open face, slice) to the other (closed and hooded face) without settling on a controlled, neutral position in between.
-SwingVantage reporting both face angle and dynamic loft at impact shows when a face is not just closed but also delofted, which is the specific combination that produces the smother rather than a normal hook.
+A smothered hook is often the visible sign of an overcorrection.
+This means a golfer swinging from one extreme (open face, slice) to the other (closed and hooded face) without settling on a controlled, neutral position in between.
+SwingVantage reporting both face angle and dynamic loft at impact shows when a face is not just closed but also delofted.
+This is the specific combination that produces the smother rather than a normal hook.

 How it shows up on video

-From face-on, the clubface appears rolled well closed at impact, often with the shaft leaning aggressively forward and the toe of the club pointing toward the ground rather than up — a hooded, delofted position.
+From face-on, the clubface appears rolled well closed at impact, often with the shaft leaning aggressively forward and the toe of the club pointing toward the ground rather than up.
+This means a hooded, delofted position.
 The ball flight off the club is visibly low and diving almost immediately rather than climbing.

 Common mistakes

-- Trying to fix a slice by exaggerating hand rotation without any path change — this frequently overshoots into a smothered hook rather than landing on a controlled draw.
+- Trying to fix a slice by exaggerating hand rotation without any path change.
+This means this frequently overshoots into a smothered hook rather than landing on a controlled draw.

-- Teeing the ball very low to "keep it down" — combined with an already-closing face, a low tee height removes the margin needed to get the ball airborne at all.
+- Teeing the ball very low to "keep it down".
+This means combined with an already-closing face, a low tee height removes the margin needed to get the ball airborne at all.

-- Practicing only with slow, deliberate swings that mask the face-closure timing — smothered hooks often only appear at full speed, so slow-motion practice can hide the problem until it shows up on the course.
+- Practicing only with slow, deliberate swings that mask the face-closure timing.
+This means smothered hooks often only appear at full speed.
+As a result, slow-motion practice can hide the problem until it shows up on the course.

 Related terms